tmcdaniel94/redesigned-cabinet/README.md

 Styling from jass.css is from UT's Module 14 mini project activity.

 ## Links
-To view this project's respository, navigate to: https://github.com/tmcdaniel94/redesigned-cabinet
+To view this project's website, navigate to: https://redesigned-cabinet.onrender.com/ To view this project's respository, navigate to: https://github.com/tmcdaniel94/redesigned-cabinet
 To view my GitHub, navigate to: https://github.com/tmcdaniel94